 I have a PhD, MS, and BS in Mechanical Engineering, as well as a MS in Applied Math, from the University of Michigan Ann Arbor.
-During 2008-2009 was a postdoctoral researcher in the Belfer Center for Science and International Affairs at the Harvard Kennedy School of Government, and a lecturer at MIT.
-From 2009-2014 I worked as a faculty member at Iowa State University in the Mechanical Engineering and Economics).
+During 2008-2009 was a postdoctoral researcher in the Belfer Center for Science and International Affairs at the Harvard Kennedy School of Government, and a lecturer at MIT, followed by 5 years as a tenure-track faculty at Iowa State University (Mechanical Engineering and Economics).
 More on that below.

 I have a strong record of professional service, as well.
-I co-founded and organized Ford’s RIC Palo Alto Seminar Series, a seminar series dedicated to bringing Silicon Valley expertise to a global Ford audience.
+I co-founded and organized Ford’s RIC Palo Alto Seminar Series, a successful seminar series dedicated to bringing Silicon Valley expertise to a global Ford audience.
 I co-conceived, co-organized, and co-executed CCBTEP 2014, an NSF-sponsored workshop on Complex Choice Behaviors and Transportation Energy Policy.
 I’ve proposed, organized, and moderated special sessions in professional conferences for engineering design and marketing science.
 I have also been a Peer Reviewer for numerous academic journals and have served on federal grant review panels.

 More info about my experience at LinkedIn or in my resume.
 You can contact me at firstname.lastname@example.org.
 I post (an unfortunately tiny amount of) shareable code on github.
 If you want to know what I can do, let’s talk or just build something.